py5coding/py5book/developer/how_does_py5_work.md

 This document explains py5's basic architecture and how it is able to make the Java Processing jars available to the Python 3 interpreter using JPype.

-The intended audience is intermediate to advanced coders with some experience creating Sketches with the original Java version of Processing.
+The intended audience is intermediate to advanced coders with some experience using Processing in Java.

 ## How py5 Doesn't Work

 Before diving into the details of how py5 actually works, let's first discuss how py5 doesn't work.

 You should know that py5 was not the first open source project that attempted to create a Python 3 version of Processing that leveraged the Processing Jar files, as [Processing.py](https://py.processing.org/) does in Jython.
-The general approach of the other attempts, as well the first few iterations of py5's architecture, followed this pattern:
+The general approach of the other attempts I've seen, as well the first few iterations of py5's architecture, followed this pattern:

 1. Python code calls the user's `settings()` function
 2. Python code calls Java code to initialize the Sketch window
-3. Python code calls the user's `setup()` function once
+3. Python code calls the user's `setup()` function
 4. Python code repeatedly calls the user's `draw()` function in a loop

 You can imagine implementing the critical `run_sketch()` function with code that looks like this: